+with the statement "Students are challenged to meet high expectations at the school" would increase from 71% toan increase of 3% to 74% of respondents agreeing or strongly agreeing with the statement.
 Measure and Target Results (Target met?)

-Percentage of teachers and family members agreeing or strongly agreeing with the statement "Students are challenged to meet high expectations at the school" would increase from 71% to 77%.
-No; results at the end of the year showed an increase of 3% to 74% of respondents agreeing or strongly agreeing with the statement.
+77%. members agreeing or strongly agreeing with the statement "Students are challenged to meet high expectations at

 Stakeholder Feedback Rating: "Developing"